 - It is essential to make your audience curious throughout the post till the end.
 It will make your viewers read till the end so, all your hard work pays off.

 I know it is pretty challenging to keep your audience engaged the whole time, but it is worth building the following list of your blog.

 Blogs with a niche-focused on one thing tend to get views easily compared to blogs with multiple niches.
 However, it is better that is not always the case because it depends on how you put words together at the end of the day.

 If you are entirely new to the blogging industry and plan to grow your blog in little time to generate some income, I highly recommend that you choose one niche blog.
 A niche you are passionate about.
 It should be something that helps others out, as in tutorials or useful posts.

-Here is the thing the purpose of blog posts is mainly to help people with their problems, whether it is about product reviews or a food recipe.
+Here is the purpose of blog posts is mainly to help people with their problems, whether it is about product reviews or a food recipe.

 There are many benefits of writing a blog post focusing on one niche are many.
 I will note down three for you:

 - Get ads based on your niche, especially affiliate links (the products will be related to your niche, and your followers will be your target audience; it will be easy to make a sale)